ipfabric/docs/docs/System_Administration/boot_wizard/index.md

 - DNS servers
 - Proxy server

-Suppose some initial parameters need to be modified after the installation is complete.
-In that case, the IP Fabric administrator may restart the Boot Wizard by running `nimpee-net-config` from the CLI as `osadmin`.
+Suppose some initial parameters need to be modified after the deployment is completed.
+In that case, you may re-run the Boot Wizard with the `sudo nimpee-net-config` command (with one or more options) in the CLI as `osadmin`.

 ## Documentation

-To see more command options, log in and run `nimpee-net-config -h`.
+To see more command options, log in to the CLI and run `nimpee-net-config -h`.

 ```shell
 osadmin@ipfabric:~# nimpee-net-config -h